July 21, 2016 • 4 min read

 Software development outsourcing offers numerous benefits for small and large businesses.
-This set-up can reduce operational costs and provide companies access to industry experts during the period of the project.
+This setup can reduce operational costs and provide companies access to industry experts during the period of the project.
 It’s no wonder that more companies today are outsourcing software development.

 However, outsourcing also comes with risks, just like any other business action.
 Fortunately, these risks can be mitigated or eliminated through proper management and following the outsourcing best practices.
 Here are the three essentials for a successful software development outsourcing venture.

-Choosing the right partner can be difficult, but this is the most critical part in outsourcing.
+Choosing the right partner can be difficult, but this is the most critical part of outsourcing.
 Hiring the wrong team can cost you your project.
 On the other hand, hiring the right team can give your software and your company the competitive advantage you’re looking for.

 When choosing a software development provider, the price shouldn’t be your only consideration.
-You also have to consider the company’s history, their manpower, technology, quality of work, experience, and references.
+You also have to consider the company’s history, manpower, technology, quality of work, experience, and references.

 These other factors can help you predict if they can deliver the output that you require, if they will be around for a long time, if they have the resources to finish your project, and, most importantly, if you’ll be able to establish a good working relationship with them.

 Neglecting these factors can cause your company additional expenses down the line.
-Think about it, savings on labor costs will mean nothing if you end up with a substandard software anyway.
+Think about it, savings on labor costs will mean nothing if you end up with substandard software anyway.
 In fact, you’ll just shell out more money for reworks and modifications.

 When outsourcing developers, find professionals who can adequately fulfill your company’s requirements, meet your goals, and adapt to your workflow.
 They should uphold your business objectives and have the skills to accomplish the tasks that you give them.

 Never underestimate the importance of preparation before you enter an outsourcing agreement.
-There are too many outsourcing horror stories that were caused by lack of information and understanding by the client.
+There are too many outsourcing horror stories that were caused by a lack of information and understanding by the client.

 Before you jump into outsourcing, answer these questions first: